Quoting her high school coach, Tim Nobles, Salamanca girls basketball coach Bryelle Wallin said returning to the court “is line coming back home.”

 Each team the Warriors play will have a star scorer they have to slow down.

-“We really have to buckle down on defense and make sure we know where the key players are like Sydney Hvizdzak or Miya Scanlan or Kennedy Rice or the Welty girls, and Falconer, they're reloading too,” Wallin said.
+“We really have to buckle down on defense and make sure we know where the key players are like Sydney Hvizdzak or Miya Scanlan or Abby Rice or the Welty girls, and Falconer, they're reloading too,” Wallin said.
 “So we just really have to, defense has to be our go-to and we have to rely on that and obviously score a few more points than the other team.”

 Wallin’s third year as Salamanca’s head coach will be her first without assistant coach Mark Chase, who died in December after battling a rare form of cancer.
 The team dedicated this season to its late assistant coach.